quantgirluk/Quant-Papers/README.md

 # Quant-Papers
-A collection of must-read Quant papers
+A curated list of must-read Quant papers

 ## Foundational and Asset Pricing